TMSolution/PrototypeBundle/Resources/doc/Readme.md

 To install the application tools follow the steps:

-Create a new symfony project.
+1.Create a new Symfony project.

-Add the PrototypeBundle using composer.json, add the line below
+2.Add the PrototypeBundle using the line below
 ```
+#composer.json
 "require":  {
         "tmsolution/prototype-bundle": "dev-master"
             }
 ```
-and then clone the PhantomBundle if you have access to the TMSolution account, otherwise fork the bundle on your own github account.
+and then clone the PhantomBundle
+***if you have access to the TMSolution account, otherwise fork the bundle on your own github account***

-In the AppKernel.php file add below lines:
+3. In the AppKernel.php file add below lines:
 ```
             new FOS\JsRoutingBundle\FOSJsRoutingBundle(),
             new APY\DataGridBundle\APYDataGridBundle(),